-Support will be offered to the target of the bullying from the class teacher, case leader and/or the Emotional Literacy Support Assistants (ELSA).
+Support will be offered to the target of the bullying from the class teacher, case leader and/or the pastoral team which is led by Mrs S. McNee.

 Staff have a duty of care to all pupils and will proactively respond to the bully who may also require support from the class teacher, case leader and/or the pastoral team.
 In accordance with the school's Behaviour Policy, staff will aim for positive, restorative action.
 Any consequences for the perpetrator will be issued in accordance with the Behaviour Policy and staff will assess whether parents and carers need to be involved.